About Oregon OSHA

 Appeals and informal conferences

 We review citations that are challenged and conduct informal conferences with employers throughout the state.
 Informal conferences resolve about 90 percent of appealed cases.
-We refer unresolved cases are referred to the Workers Compensation Board Hearings Division.
+We refer unresolved cases to the Workers Compensation Board Hearings Division.

 We operate a nationally certified occupational health laboratory in Portland where we analyze samples of hazardous substances that workers may be exposed to.